microsoft/kernel-memory/service/Service/README.md

 * **Vector storage**: service used to persist embeddings.
 Currently, the service supports **Azure Cognitive Search**, **Qdrant** and a very basic in memory vector storage with support for persistence on disk.
-  Soon we'll add support for more vector DBs.
+  Soon we'll add support for more DBs.

   > To use Qdrant locally, install docker and launch Qdrant with:
   >